 In a behind-the-scenes video, the audience gets a sneak peek into the development of your latest product.
 It shows how transparent and open your brand is.

 The Tonight Show uses it to show behind-the-scenes footage of the show.
 Target uses it to give fans a look at design partnerships and to promote fashion week.

 One of the top brands using live streaming is the Ultimate Fighting Championship (UFC).
 It features Q&A Sessions with ring girls prior to matches and also streams behind-the-scenes weigh-ins.

 Auto brands are using live streaming to launch their latest cars.
 General Motors was the first to live-stream the roll-out of its Chevy Volt EV on Facebook.
 Apple live streams the launches of its latest products.

 Preparation for broadcast

-You don’t ever want to read from a script but it doesn’t hurt to prepare three to five bullet points you can deliver naturally and fluently.
+You don’t ever want to read from a script; however, it doesn’t hurt to memorize three to five bullet points you can deliver naturally and fluently.